 They had the potential the whole time.
 They just needed someone to come along and show them.

 Standing in Lambeau Field was so special.
 All that talent, all that greatness, all that determination to do one’s best and then the doing of it.
 Plus all the fans’ passion and energy and love….
 It all exuded out of the ground, from the concrete and aluminum of the bleachers, where it has been absorbed for 64 years and pulsing back out like a heartbeat.
 I felt the jubilant power of it all.

 I actually had a human celebrity encounter.
-At a bar, I met and hung out with Kevin Barry, a retired offensive tackle who played with Brett Favre and has a formation named after his jersey number (the U-71 formation).
+At a bar with a view of Lambeau Field, I met and hung out with Kevin Barry, a retired offensive tackle who played with Brett Favre and has a formation named after his jersey number (the U-71 formation).